 You can then start producing content or creating ads specifically for the audience in that area to bolster their engagement with your site.

-This GA tool lets you see how long a time a visitor on your site spends reading a web page.
+This GA tool lets you see how long a visitor on your site spends reading a web page.
 This will give you an idea of how attractive and useful a particular page is, and which pages need to be adjusted to better hold the reader's attention.
 This also shows the most popular pages on your site.

 3. Mobile Traffic

 GA measures the popularity of your website for visitors who use their mobile phones to search the web.
 It serves as an indicator of how popular the mobile version of your site is, and whether improvements are necessary to make it easier to access the site.
 Speed is a big consideration; mobile users like their content served fast.
-If more people are using mobile devices when visiting your site, content may need to be adjusted to make it mobile friendly first.
+If more people are using mobile devices when visiting your site, content may need to be adjusted to make it mobile-friendly first.

 4. Source of Traffic

-People find websites through direct links, social media, referrals or organic searches.
+People find websites through direct links, social media, referrals, or organic searches.
 You can use Google Analytics to determine which particular source provides the best traffic for your site, and what other avenues you can make use of to increase the traffic to your site.

 5. Social Value